 I will admit, it’s a very meaty book that requires your full attention.
 It’s highly conceptual so bear with me.

-He has 7 habits that will help you take your life from mediocre and without vision or direction, to a life that has purpose, intention and success.
+He has 7 habits that will help you take your life from mediocre, without vision and direction, to a life that has purpose, intention and success.

-This is mainly about how to build your character and also make choices in your life.
-It’s pretty solid advice considering most people are living their lives in autopilot.
+This is mainly about how to build your character and also how to make choices in your life.
+It’s pretty solid advice considering most people are living their lives on autopilot.
 He basically says build your character so you know what you stand for and what your strengths are, then get ahead of yourself and make choices in your life that matter.

 This was a bit confusing for me.
 All the stories and examples he gives can really make you lose focus on the message but I think I got the gist.

 Covey suggests to create a personal mission statement and think hard and long about who we are and what we stand for.
 Through this we’ll be able to act through our principles, that we chose for ourselves, and make sound decisions.
+This is one of the reasons I consider this one of the best motivational books I’ve ever read.
 Most people make decisions based on motivations from friends, family, financial, selfish, professions and other influences.
 Having a set of principles that you carved for yourself and built will allow you to be consistent and make better decisions long-term.